99z/book-quotes/README.md

 * _Mastery: The Keys to Success and Long-Term Fulfillment_ by George Leonard
 * _Software Craftsmanship: The New Imperative_ by Pete McBreen
 * _The Craftsman_ by Richard Sennet
+* _Coders at Work: Reflections on the Craft of Programming_ by Peter Seibel

 ### Mathematics / algorithms